 Margaret E. Pierce

-Associate Professor of Education, Director of Undergraduate Education Programs
+Associate Professor of Education, Education Studies Department Chair

 Dr. Pierce comes to Stonehill College from the University of Massachusetts Amherst, where she taught in the Special Education concentration in the School of Education.
 She is a Written Language Specialist in the Learning Disabilities Program, within the Department of Neurology at Children's Hospital Boston.
 Dr. Pierce serves on the executive boards of the International Academy of Research in Learning Disabilities and the Massachusetts Branch of the International Dyslexia Association.